Spiritual blindness

 He is the image of the invisible God, the firstborn over all creation.
 For by him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 (Col 1:156)

-Initially, when the disciples saw the man who had been blind from birth they asked Jesus who had sinned, himself or his parents.
-Jesus said that no one had sinned, but he had been born that way so that God's work could be demonstrated in his lifeit's God who gives people physical sight and also spiritual sight.
+Initially, when the disciples saw the man, they asked Jesus who had sinned, the man or his parents, that he had been born blind.
+Jesus said that neither the man nor his parents had sinned, but he had been born that way so that the work of God might be displayed in his lifethat Jesus is our creator who gives sight to mankind.

 Power in prayer